cpjobling/eg-247-textbook/_sources/transfer_functions/2/transfer_function_basics.md

 In this unit, students will...

-* Derive transfer functions by hand
+* Derive transfer functions by hand.
-* Derive transfer functions using symbolic math
+* Derive transfer functions using symbolic math.
-* Numerically evaluate and plot the impulse, step, and forced responses of a system
+* Numerically evaluate and plot the impulse, step, and forced responses of a system.
-* Analytically derive the step and forced responses of a system
+* Analytically derive the step and forced responses of a system.
-* Explain the physical significance of time responses
+* Explain the physical significance of time responses.

 +++ {"slideshow": {"slide_type": "notes"}}